FOR IMMEDIATE RELEASE

 AREVA Named Exclusive Subcontractor for WCS Consolidated Interim Used Fuel Storage Facility

-CHARLOTTE, N.C., May 20, 2014 – AREVA Inc. and Waste Control Specialists LLC (WCS) announced today that they have signed an agreement allowing AREVA to be the exclusive primary subcontractor for the design, development, construction, operation and maintenance of the proposed WCS Consolidated Interim Storage Facility (CISF) project, offer services to support the transportation of nuclear materials to and from the facility and to jointly work with WCS to support the license application process for the CISF.
+CHARLOTTE, N.C. – AREVA Inc. and Waste Control Specialists LLC (WCS) announced today that they have signed an agreement allowing AREVA to be the exclusive primary subcontractor for the design, development, construction, operation and maintenance of the proposed WCS Consolidated Interim Storage Facility (CISF) project, offer services to support the transportation of nuclear materials to and from the facility and to jointly work with WCS to support the license application process for the CISF.